-Dimapur, April 13: A book launch ceremony for two publications authored by Rev. Dr. Yanbemo Lotha was held at Lotha Baptist Church in Dimapur on April 13, attended by church leaders, scholars, officials and invited guests.
+Dimapur, April 13: A book launch ceremony for two publications authored by Rev. Dr. Yanbemo Lotha was held at the Lotha Baptist Church in Dimapur on April 13, bringing together church leaders, government officials, scholars, educators, and members of the public to celebrate the author's literary contributions and commitment to preserving community history and language.

 ![]() |